 It’s very traditional but with some modern twists to it.
 I got it at Kleinfeld in New York.
 It was one of the first five I tried on.
 Kleinfeld might actually come and video parts of the wedding, which would be very cool.

 Just my little sister.
 Elaina.
 It’s been kind of a joke that if everybody we wanted to have stand up did, we wouldn’t have anyone in the audience.
-She is the youngest of my three sisters—she’s only 11.

 What will your little sister wear?